samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

  Here,
  x and y: Player coordinates on the pitch,
- team_id: 1 and 2 for both teams respectively, 3 for ball,
+ team_id: 1 and 2 for each team respectively, 3 for ball,
  player_id: Ranges from 1-11 for both teams, 12 for ball
  time: time of sequence.